 - 1-855-828-8476 — Toll free

 The Autism NOW Center provides high quality resources and information in core areas across the lifespan to individuals with Autism Spectrum Disorders (ASD) and other developmental disabilities, their families, caregivers and professionals in the field.

 *References cited can be found at the following link:

-Grateful acknowledgement to Manju Banerjee, Arunas Kuncaitis, Kathleen Monagle, Lori Muskat, Christine O’Dell, Stuart Segal, Jane Thierfeld Brown and Lorraine Wolf for their contributions to this document.
+Grateful acknowledgment to Manju Banerjee, Arunas Kuncaitis, Kathleen Monagle, Lori Muskat, Christine O'Dell, Stuart Segal, Jane Thierfeld Brown and Lorraine Wolf for their contributions to this document.